GraceInAuburn/Sermon-Series-Graphics/README.md

 - Newspaper Advertisement       (3.167" x 4")

 # Web
+Use Photoshop Save for web function, images should be saved as an sRGB JPG file.

 - Web:
  - Homepage Banner              (960 x 350px)
  - Single Page banner           (960 x 250px)